 NET+Works development boards ship with a boot ROM program written in flash ROM.
-The boot ROM program implements support for debugging and provides an FTP server that can be used to update flash ROM.
+The boot ROM program implements support for debugging and provides an FTP server that you can use to update flash ROM.

 You restore the original boot ROM program by using a procedure in which you: